As the web has become a crucial part of our modern lives, it’s not uncommon to wonder what the web is and how it has developed over the years.

 Domain name: A domain name is a unique address that identifies a website on the internet.
 It typically consists of two parts – the ‘www’ and the ‘example.com’ (known as a top-level domain).

-URL: A URL is the Uniform Resource Locator – it’s the web address of a particular web page.
+URL: A URL is the Uniform Resource Locator – the web address of a particular web page.

 Hyperlink: A hyperlink is a link from one web page to another – usually, you’ll see these underlined in blue and when you click on them, they’ll take you to a new page.